Search

 Other non-chest pain symptoms including jaw, shoulder or back pain, nausea or vomiting, dizziness, shortness of breath/difficulty breathing, indigestion or fatigue/tiredness.

-If you are experiencing unusual symptoms and think you might be having a heart attack, do not delay seeking help, call triple zero (000) right away.
+If you are experiencing unusual symptoms and think you might be having a heart attack, do not delay seeking help, call Triple Zero (000) right away.

 If you are a healthcare professional, it is important to make sure your patients are aware of heart attack warning signs.
 Refer to the Acute Coronary Syndromes (ACS) clinical guidelines for more information.